-- > A majority of the property income of the Trust is received from wholly owned subsidiaries of Wesfarmers, most notably Bunnings Group Limited ("Bunnings"). - > The Trust has purchased property from Wesfarmers subsidiaries, and utilised a Wesfarmers subsidiary, Bunnings, as project manager on some property developments. - > Wesfarmers is a substantial unitholder in the Trust, and details of Wesfarmers' unitholding can be found in the Trust's annual report. - > All directors of the responsible entity are ultimately appointed by the sole shareholder, Wesfarmers Limited. - > The responsible entity and Wesfarmers have one non-executive director in common.
+- A majority of the property income of the Trust is received from wholly owned subsidiaries of Wesfarmers, most notably Bunnings Group Limited ("Bunnings"). - > The Trust has purchased property from Wesfarmers subsidiaries, and utilised a Wesfarmers subsidiary, Bunnings, as project manager on some property developments. - > Wesfarmers is a substantial unitholder in the Trust, and details of Wesfarmers' unitholding can be found in the Trust's annual report. - > All directors of the responsible entity are ultimately appointed by the sole shareholder, Wesfarmers Limited.